jeszeo24/h2hdash/README.md

 Run `npm run install` in the project folder to install dependencies related to Express (the server).

-There are additional node packages installed for purpose of both functionality and design.
-Please install them for optimal performance as listed below:
-- Run `npm install react-icons` in the project folder to install the react icon package which will provide the icons used within the app.

 `cd client` and run `npm run install` install dependencies related to React (the client).

 ### Database Prep